Two Weeks in Portugal: Our 5 Highlights Itinerary

-Aside from retired British expats and sun-seeking families visiting the Algarve, Portugal has been overlooked as a worthy vacation destination by many, we included, for too long.
+Aside from retired British expats, Digital Nomads seeking a NIF in Portugal, and sun-seeking families visiting the Algarve, Portugal has been overlooked as a worthy vacation destination by many, we included, for too long.
 It really shouldn’t be as there are some fantastic highlights that can all be seen during a Portugal two week itinerary.
 Thankfully the world is starting to take notice!

 PIN this post for later?

 Spending two weeks in Portugal will allow for long golden beaches, chilled cobblestoned villages, buzzing cities and mountainous national parks offering some of the best hikes and trails for walkers.
 Portugal borders the Atlantic so you can enjoy national dishes such as salt cod and grilled sardines along the way.
 We had our fill of sardines on this trip.
 Not only are they perfectly tasty, they’re also very cheap, and so is the accompanying beer and wine!

 We spent two weeks in Portugal last year to explore as much of the country as we could in that time.
 We flew into the south and worked our way to the north via public transport.
 We also took plenty of awesome Portugal photos to inspire you.